weka/docs-weka-io/usage/events/list-of-events.md

 BlockSeekFinished|MAJOR|Block seek finished
-BlockSeekStarted|MAJOR|Block seek started for a secondary metadata block that could not be read BrokenFile|MAJOR|File metadata corruption CWTaskTemplateFinished|INFO|A cluster wide task (CWTask) template finished.
+BlockSeekStarted|MAJOR|Block seek started for a secondary metadata block that could not be read BrokenFile|MAJOR|File metadata corruption CWTaskTemplateFinished|INFO|A cluster-wide task (CWTask) template finished.
 CacheFlushHanging|MAJOR|Host is hanging while trying to sync a file's write cache to the cluster ChecksumErrorInBackgroundWrite|MAJOR|Checksum error detected by SSD node in a committing block ChecksumErrorInCommit|MAJOR|Checksum error detected by SSD node in a committing block